MicrosoftDocs/cross-device/project-rome-docs/Android/how-to guides/communicate-with-a-remote-app-service-android.md

 // populate the Bundle with keys and values that the app service will be able to handle.
 //...//

-// use the AppServiceClientConnection instance to send the message (will throw a ConnectedDevicesException if there is an error) try {
+// use the AppServiceConnection instance to send the message (will throw a ConnectedDevicesException if there is an error) try {
-    appServiceClientConnection.sendMessageAsync(newMessage);
+    appServiceConnection.sendMessageAsync(newMessage);
 } catch (ConnectedDevicesException e) {
     e.printStackTrace();
 }